kallisto-finance/kallisto-docs/docs/src/guide/fees.md

 :::

-### Fee types
+### Management Fee

-* **Performance fee**: A Variable that is deducted from the yield earned every time a vault *harvests* a strategy.
-* **Management Fee**: A constant fee of 2% that is a flat rate taken from vault deposits over a year.
+A constant fee of 2% that is a flat rate taken from vault deposits over a year.
 **The fee is extracted by minting new shares of the vault, thereby diluting vault participants.**
-  This is done at the time of harvest, and calculated based off of time since the previous harvest.
+This function will be called whenever a user deposit or withdrawal is initiated to save on gas.

 For example, a vault takes about **0.0055%** of deposits per day on average
 $$0.02 \div 365 = 0.000055 $$